Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: MICS-EFS: The proposed, novel method

-\textbf{New evaluation system} A new evaluation system is presented, which incorporates a minor modification resulting in significant improvements. \textit{During the classification evaluation, not only the original input image is utilized, but also the reconstructed image provided by the IO autoencoder model is incorporated as an additional input.
-This modification enables the utilization of internal information and relationships within the data}.
-The algorithm proves to be particularly effective in scenarios where the data contains significant noise or redundant information.
+\textbf{Novel evaluation system.} A novel evaluation system is introduced in the MICS-EFS algorithm that enhances the classification accuracy by integrating reconstructed data from the IO autoencoder into the evaluation process.
+Unlike traditional evaluation methods that solely rely on raw input data, this approach combines the original input with its reconstruction, thereby leveraging the autoencoder’s ability to capture internal dependencies and reduce noise.
+This modification enables the utilization of internal information within the input data.
+The algorithm proves to be particularly effective also in scenarios where the data contains significant noise or redundant information.
 With this modification, the algorithm becomes more robust.
-Traditional evaluations relying solely on the input alone may be less efficient under conditions of noise or redundancy.
-By integrating the IO autoencoder model and the classifier model, a new evaluation system is established, as depicted in Figure \ref{fig:models}.
-It is crucial to note that during the evaluation process, the input (x) remains unchanged.
-Furthermore, the nature of the task, i.e., classification, remains the same (Figure \ref{fig:class}.
-This type of new evaluation system, with minor adjustments, leads to significant improvements.
+It is crucial to note that during the evaluation process, the input (x) remains unchanged, furthermore, the nature of the task, i.e., classification, remains the same (Figure \ref{fig:model}).
+Components are:

+\begin{itemize} \item[--] \textit{IO Autoencoder:} Reconstructs the data using the selected features, highlighting their relevance and the relationships among features. \item[--] \textit{Classifier:} Both the original input and the reconstructed data are simultaneously fed into the CNN-based classifier \item[--] \textit{Feature Validation:} The evaluation system validates the effectiveness of selected features by measuring their contribution to the classification accuracy. \end{itemize}